Nike Celebrates Black History Month With Black Community Commitment Event - NewsBreak

 “Every day I am inspired by my teammates here at Nike who recognize the importance of the work we are doing.
 I’m also inspired by the various organizations we partner with who are on the ground, in our communities, committed to creating change and combatting the inequities we all face daily,” says Karol Collymore, Nike Senior Director of Inclusive Community for Social & Community Impact.

-In recognition of BHM, Nike also had an event at its NYC headquarters for a Black Community Commitment event that featured a panel where community leaders Dr. Patrice Johnson, Chief Program Officer, Black Girls Code, Dr. Lena Green, Executive Director, The H.O.P.E.
-Center and Melanie Campbell, President & CEO, National Coalition on Black Civic Participation spoke.
-The three women spoke on how their organizations support the community and make space for wellness.
+In recognition of BHM, Nike also had an event at its NYC headquarters for a Black Community Commitment event that featured a panel and a Yoga Session.

-Black Girls Code focuses on getting young women of color into the world of technology, and Dr. Patrice Johnson spoke on how beneficial the venture is.

-“We are unapologetic about putting black girls first in tech.
-We are invested in showing the world that black girls are genius, they can build, lead and have the ability to create change.
-It’s a two way street, tech needs black girls, and black girls need to engage in tech.
-As a whole, this promotes an equitable economy and we invest in that very boldly,” Dr. Johnson said.

 View images of the event below.